sabinehutter/Automated-Note-Taker/README.md

   ## Tests
-To run the test scripts open the Terminal for Development and run 'npm run test'.
-The test scripts are writen to test each employee js file and not the app.js file.
+  There are currently no test scripts created for this application :( Happy to collaborate so please reach out!

   ## Questions
   [Link to Creator Github](https://github.com/sabinehutter)